 To ensure your privacy online, it is important to take measures to remove or hide personal information from Google searches.
 Here are some additional tips for removing your personal information from Google.

-Use VPNs and data removal services
+Use a data removal service

 Data removal services automatically scan the web for your personal information and alert you about data brokers that are selling your details.
 These services can often send automatic removal requests, or at least help you submit requests yourself.